 "After 50 years as a pack-a-day smoker, I haven't smoked since 2:30 p.m. on August 18, 2018.
 My friends and family are shocked.
 Frankly, so am I. For those hopelessly hooked, Rita's Smokefree123 program is truly a lifesaver."

-But none of them got there through willpower.
+These are real people, real years, real outcomes.
+And none of them got there through willpower.
 They got there through reaching the 88%.

 The Method: How Smokefree123 Works